Akmal-s/Advanced-data-analysis-on-Kickstarter/README.md

-## 🟢 Kickstarter Crowdfunding Dashboard (Power BI)
+## 🟢 Kickstarter Crowdfunding Analysis – Power BI Dashboard
-A dynamic Power BI dashboard designed to uncover deep insights into Kickstarter campaign performance across categories, countries, and time—empowering creators, backers, and analysts with data-driven decision-making.

-## 📝 Short Description
-This Power BI project visualizes crowdfunding data from Kickstarter to reveal patterns in campaign success, backer engagement, pledged amounts, and category performance.
-The dashboard is built with interactive filters and sleek visuals, allowing users to slice data by country, category, and year, while keeping key KPIs front and center.
+This project visualizes and analyzes crowdfunding trends on the Kickstarter platform, using data from over 3.65 lakh projects.
+The dashboard was built to uncover key insights into campaign success, backer engagement, category performance, and regional trends.

-## ⚙️ Tech Stack
-📊 Power BI – Core platform for building interactive dashboards and visuals 📁 File Formats – .pbix (Power BI Desktop), .png for presentation snapshots

-# 🌟 Features / Highlights

-## 🛠️ Business Problem
-Many Kickstarter creators struggle to understand what drives campaign success—resulting in failed projects, unrealistic funding goals, and inefficient audience targeting.
-A lack of clarity around geographic trends, top-performing categories, and seasonal timing can hinder campaign performance and investor confidence.

-## 🎯 Goal of the Project
-To deliver an intuitive, interactive Power BI dashboard that reveals success patterns across project types, locations, and timelines—enabling stakeholders to launch smarter campaigns, identify investment-worthy trends, and make evidence-based strategic decisions.
+## 🔍 Objective
+To help creators, investors, and analysts make data-driven decisions by identifying what makes a Kickstarter campaign successful—across time, categories, and countries.

-## 📈 Key KPIs & Performance Insights
+## ⚙️ Tools & Technologies
-This dashboard tracks over 3,65,000 Kickstarter projects, highlighting that only 38.35% reached their funding goals, with over 1.88 lakh projects failing.
-A massive $3.86 billion was pledged by 44.52 million backers, underscoring the platform’s global influence.

-Campaign success was highest between 2011 and 2013, with success rates peaking at 45%.
-However, a noticeable dip followed in 2014–2016.
-In 2018, despite only 37K projects, the success rate rebounded to 44%.

-By pledged funds, Pebble Time alone secured over $20M, making it the most-funded project.
-Other top performers like COOLEST Cooler and Kingdom Death raised over $12M each.
-In terms of backers, Exploding Kittens led with 219K supporters, showing the power of viral appeal and community backing.

-The Product Design and Tabletop Games categories dominated by volume, with over 22.3K and 15.6K projects respectively.
-Geographically, the United States far surpassed other countries, launching over 2.67 lakh projects, followed by the UK and Canada with 32K+ and 14K+, respectively.
+Excel – Data cleaning and formatting

+SQL – Exploratory Data Analysis (EDA)

+Power BI – Data modeling and dashboard development

-## 🧩 Interactive Features
+## 📊 Key Features

-Custom Filters: Instantly segment data by country, category, and year to explore success trends
+Dynamic filters by country, category, and year

-Visual Storytelling: Rich mix of bar charts, donut charts, to enhance data clarity

-KPI Highlights: Clear cards at the top for quick scanning of key metrics (projects count, success rate, backers, pledged amount)
+KPI cards for quick metrics (projects, success rate, backers, funding)

+## Visual breakdown of:

+Top projects by backers and pledged amount

+Year-wise trends and success percentages

+Country-wise activity and performance

+Category-wise project counts

+## 💡 Insights Discovered
+Only 38.35% of projects reached their funding goals

+Over $3.86 billion pledged by 44.52 million backers

+US led with 267K+ projects, followed by UK and Canada

+Product Design and Tabletop Games topped the categories

+Pebble Time raised the most funds ($20.3M); Exploding Kittens had the most backers (219K)

-## 💼 Business Impact & Insights
+## 📈 Business Impact
-This dashboard acts as a strategic tool for campaign creators, investors, and analysts by identifying the best-performing categories, optimal campaign timing, and high-engagement regions.
-It supports better planning, more targeted marketing, and smarter funding decisions—turning raw data into actionable crowdfunding intelligence.
+Empowers campaign creators to optimize launch timing, choose the right category, and target the right regions—drastically improving success rates and funding outcomes.